vistadataproject/nodeVISTA/setupDocker/README.md

 * To access the _Rambler_ and Clinical Services REST: http://localhost:9030

 Thick Clients:
-* The main thick client of VISTA is a Windows application called CPRS.
+* The primary thick client of VISTA is a Windows application called CPRS.
 To run on a Macintosh, CPRS must be installed and run within a Windows virtual machine using Virtualbox.
 Networking must be bridged for Windows encironment to match that of the Macintosh host.

 > ipconfig getifaddr en0